IngSm/weather-widget-DEPRECATED-/README.md

 At first it was a test task for a company:D

-Please, buy me a coffe for this work, if it is useful for ypu:)
+Please, buy me a coffee for this work, if it is useful for you:)

 ## Project setup
 ```